krakend/krakend-documentation/overview/krakend-vs-krakend-ce.md

 **TL;DR;**

 - KrakenD is a framework
-- KrakenD-CE is a ready to use API Gateway
+- KrakenD-CE is an API Gateway ready to use
 - KrakenD Enterprise is professional services to businesses

 ## KrakenD framework